dschnare/jekyll-tools/README.md

 -	The `_plugins` folder holds the `combiner.rb` file, which is our plugin.

--	The `css` folder holds our website's LESS stylesheets.
+-	The `less` folder holds our website's LESS stylesheets.
 An example `main.less`:

 		@import "bootstrap";